 Jama Masjid Delhi Map

 How to Reach Jama Masjid

 Jama Masjid is located in crowded Chandni Chowk in Old Delhi.
-The nearest metro station is Chawri Bazaar.
-Chawri Bazar is around 700 meters away from the mosque.
+The nearest metro station is Jama Masjid Metro Station.
+It is around 300 meters away from the mosque.
 The Chandni Chowk Metro station is also a Good option to reach here.
 Visitors can reach here via auto rickshaw, cab or city bus service.
-It is located in very crowded area; therefore Delhi Metro is the best option is to reach here.
+It is located in very crowded area; therefore Delhi Metro is the best option to reach here.
 Old Delhi Railway Station and New Delhi Railway Station is 3 KM and 4 KM away here respectively.
 Indira Gandhi International Airport is 25 KM away from the Masjid.